-Born the second son of Henry VII and Elizabeth of York, handsome Prince Henry was not expected to become king.
-Yet he went on to become one of England’s most memorable monarchs – but of what of his six wives?
+Handsome Prince Henry was not expected to become king, yet he went on to become one of England’s most memorable monarchs – but of what of Henry VII’s six wives?

 The larger-than-life character of King Henry VIII (1509-47) dazzles across the centuries.
 He founded a national church, transformed government, built a strong Navy and encouraged a flourishing of the arts.
 He is also remembered for the extraordinary marital merry-go-round that saw him wed six wives in his quest for a male heir (and ideally a spare) to secure the Tudor dynasty on England’s throne.